opf/openproject/docs/user-guide/team-planner/README.md

 A team planner has a number of features numbered 1 to 8 in the above screenshot:

 1. Click on the name of your team planner (*Marketing Team* in the example above) to edit it.
-Unless it's a new team planner, this change has been to confirmed by pressing the floppy disk icon that appears next to the name after you change it.
+Unless it's a new team planner, this change has to be confirmed by pressing the floppy disk icon that appears next to the name after you change it.
 2. Use the **+ Add existing** button to add an existing work package  to the team planner.
 You do this by searching for work package and dragging its card to an assignee, at a certain time.
-This will then update the *assignee*, *start date* and *finish date* attributes of that work pacakge.
+This will then update the *assignee*, *start date* and *finish date* attributes of that work package.
 3. Add a new team member to the assignee column by Clicking on the **Add assignee** button.
-4. By default, the team planner will only show work packages assigned belonging to the the current project that are assigned to your team members.
-However, it is possible that they are also assigned work package belong to other projects.
-You can make these work packages from other projects visible by using **Include projects** feature and selecting additional projects to include in this view.
+4. By default, the team planner will only show assigned work packages belonging to the current project.
+However, it is possible to also add assigned work packages belonging to other projects.
+You can make these work packages from other projects visible by using **Include projects** feature and selecting additional projects to be included in this view.
-5. Use the **Filter** feature like you would in [work packages](#) module to make only those work packages meeting certain criteria visible.
-You could, for example, filter such that only work packages of certain types, certain statuses or certain custom field values are visible.
+5. Use the **Filter** feature (same as in the [work packages](#) module) to display only work packages that meet certain filter criteria.
+You could, for example, filter such that only work packages of certain types, certain status or certain custom field values are visible.
 6. The **Fullscreen** button lets you view the team planner in fullscreen mode.
-7. The  **[⋮]** (more) button gives you additional options, such as saving, renaming and saving a copy (saving as), or deleting the teamn planner.
+7. The  **[⋮]** (more) button gives you additional options, such as saving, renaming and saving a copy (saving as), or deleting the team planner.
 This is also where you can modify the visibility options.
-8. By default the planning calendar only shows the work week (week excluding the weekend).
-Use this drop down to toggle between work week, 1-week and 2-week views.
+8. By default the team planner only shows the work week (week excluding the weekend).
+Use the drop down to toggle between work week, 1-week and 2-week views.
+With the arrows you can navigate the weeks back and forth.
+The Today button brings you to the current week.

-> **Note**: The team planner will highlight non-working days in the calendar with a darker background colour.
+> **Note**: The team planner will highlight non-working days in the calendar with a darker background color.
 By default, a work package cannot be dragged or resized such that it begins or ends on these days unless the "Working days only" switch is turned off for that work package.
 To learn how to do this, refer to the documentation on [Working days and duration](../work-packages/set-change-dates/#working-days-and-duration).

-## Adding team members and work packages
+## Add team members and work packages

-### Adding team members
+### Add team members

 When you create a new team planner, it will be empty, like so: